Tara Jones

-Tara Jones is an English rugby league referee and former player.
+Tara Louise Jones MBE is an English rugby league referee and former player.
 She was hooker for St Helens and the England national team.
 In both disciplines, her career took off in 2018, when she captained St Helens in their debut women's Super League and became the first female match official for the men's Super League.

 Early years

-Tara Jones moved to Warrington as a child, taking up rugby at Crosfields Amateur Rugby League Football Club with her brother.
+Jones was born in Germany and moved to Warrington as a child, taking up rugby at Crosfields Amateur Rugby League Football Club with her brother.
 She played with the team until she was eleven and no longer allowed to play with boys; she was able to play with the Warrington Girls' team, but also started refereeing courses as a way to continue being involved, finding that while the girls' team existed, it was underdeveloped compared to the boys'.

 Career

 Playing

 Jones played for Thatto Heath Crusaders women's side in St Helens at the start of her career.
 In 2014 she helped them to defeat Bradford Bulls Women in the Women's Challenge Cup, taking the same title against Featherstone Rovers the following year, and Leigh Miners Rangers the year after that.

 Thatto Heath, smaller than the nearby St Helens R.F.C.
 Women, was bought out by this club ahead of the 2018 season.
 Jones was retained.
 She became St Helens' captain, leading them in the debut season of the RFL Women's Super League.
 For the 2019 season, she and Jodie Cunningham were named co-captains.
 During the COVID-19 pandemic in 2020, all rugby league except the men's Super League shut down; Jones, whose three-pronged career is playing, officiating, and coaching rugby, had to find alternative employment for the year.
 In 2021, she helped St Helens to win all three available trophies: the Challenge Cup, League Leaders' Shield, and Grand Final.
 Continuing in the team, in 2022 they said that her leadership and ball-playing thinking were "irreplaceable for the side".

 Internationally, Jones debuted for England in 2015 on tour to France, playing in both matches and scoring twice in the first match.
 In November 2019, Jones played in both games against Papua New Guinea.
 She then scored a try for England in their 60–0 defeat of Wales in 2021, the squad's first game since the Papua New Guinea tour.
 She was then called up for preparation matches for the 2021 Women's Rugby League World Cup, and the World Cup itself, postponed and held in 2022.
 She was one of eight St Helens players who played the first match in this women's World Cup, passing well and scoring a try in their 72–4 victory over debutants Brazil.

 Jones announced her retirement from her playing career after St Helens defeat by York Valkyrie in the 2024 RFL Women's Super League Grand Final.
 The announcement was concurrent with the news from the Rugby Football League that Jones is joining the full-time match officials squad.